Tadashi Mori

 Tadashi Mori (森 正, Mori Tadashi) was a Japanese conductor and flautist.

 He performed as flautist in his young days.
 He studied conducting from Hideo Saito, and started his career as conductor.

 Mori was a music director and principal conductor of the Tokyo Metropolitan Symphony Orchestra in 1967–72, and permanent conductor of the Kyoto Symphony Orchestra in 1963–66.
-In 1967, he became the first music director of the Tokyo Symphony Orchestra, and made base as profesional orchestra.
+In 1967, he became the first music director of the Tokyo Symphony Orchestra, and made base as professional orchestra.